-Your BeGreenLegal real estate agent will find regions of California that are suitable for the type of business you’re trying to start.
+First, we will identify regions of California that are suitable for the type of business you’re trying to start.
 This list might end up having only one city and county, or 10+, it just depends on the area you want to work in.

 Storefront retail space is the hardest land to acquire because the application process has such a short time window and there are limited slots (sometimes as few as 5 operators/properties at a time).
 They run out of licenses quickly, so if you miss the window you could be out of luck.

 Some regions even require that the owner establish residency for a certain number of years before being allowed to own cannabis real estate.